Sports Park & Recreation Center Main Line (949) 273-6960

 Sports Park & Recreation Center Business Hours Monday through Saturday 8:00 a.m. to 10:00 p.m.
 Sunday 10:00 a.m. to 6:00 p.m.

 On October 9, 2012, the City broke ground at the Sports Park site and just over two years later, one of the largest Sports Parks in South Orange County opened its doors to the public on Saturday, November 1.

 Take a closer look at the Sports Park site with this map showing field uses, amenities, parking, and entrances to the park.
 If you're interested in seeing the evolution of the Sports Park, the City has prepared a 9-minute presentation for your enjoyment on the City's homepage (coming soon).

 The Opportunities Study is a comprehensive planning process that the City of Lake Forest has undertaken to re-zone nearly 838 acres of land previously zoned for business and industrial uses on five properties in the City.
 The City has moved forward with the addition of new residential housing, commercial development, neighborhood parks, and public facilities such as a sports park, community center, and civic center.

-Currently under construction, the highly anticipated 87-acre Sports Park and Recreation Center is located on the corner of Rancho Parkway and Portola Parkway (28000 Rancho Parkway), as shown in the following exhibit.
-The Sports Park includes 57 acres for active use and 30 acres for passive use and open space.
+The highly anticipated 86-acre Sports Park and Recreation Center is located on the corner of Rancho Parkway and Portola Parkway at 28000 Rancho Parkway, as shown in the following exhibit.
+The Sports Park includes 57 acres devoted for active use and 30 acres for passive use and open space.

 Final Master Plan